Flossing Is the Primary Dental Care Action

-Whatever your routine, it surely includes “brushing my teeth”2.
-To be sure, this is a compound action; a stand-in for “handle my dental hygienic needs.”
-Obviously, this includes the actual act of brushing, but it also likely includes at least one other thing, such as flossing, using a tongue scraper, or mouthwash.
+Whatever your routine, it surely includes “brushing my teeth”1.
+And sure, this is a compound action; a stand-in for “handle my dental hygienic needs.”
+Obviously, this includes the actual act of brushing, but it also likely includes at least one other thing, such as flossing or mouthwash.
 But the main event — the reason for the season, baby — is the act of finally making your mouth clean by using your trusty toothbrush that you certainly replace exactly as frequently as dentists recommend.

 Except that’s not the main event.
 Brushing is not the main fucking thing.
 BRUSHING YOUR TEETH IS NOT SUFFICIENT.
 YOU HAVE TO FUCKING FLOSS.
 IT IS GENUINELY MORE IMPORTANT THAN BRUSHING.